philpagel/debian-headless/README.md

 may overwrite your system disk!  `QEMU` is the name of the qemu-system binary that matches the target architecture (optional).

-An `example-preseed.cfg` file for Debian buster is included.
-This file can also be downloaded for other Debian releases (see Makefile).
-You may use `example-preseed.cfg` as a template to create a custom configuration file.
+A `minimal-preseed.cfg` file for Debian buster is included.
+That file configures the bare minimum to get past any installer questions before the ssh connection becomes available.
+To get a full `example-preeed.cfg` file directly from Debian, `make example-preseefd.cfg`.
+Use any of these files as a template to create a custom configuration file.
 This is also the place to configure the login password for the network installation.
 For comprehensive information on preseeding study this:

 <https://www.debian.org/releases/stable/amd64/apb.en.html>